o3de/o3de.org/content/docs/userguide/rendering/svogi.md

 ---
-description: ' Use voxel octree global illumination or voxel GI in &ALYlong; to provide dynamic indirect light and shadows bouncing from static objects. '
+description: ' Use voxel octree global illumination or voxel GI in Amazon Lumberyard to provide dynamic indirect light and shadows bouncing from static objects. '
 title: Voxel-based Global Illumination (SVOGI)
 ---